Technica-Corporation/TF-Movidius-Finetune/README.md

 ## Issues
-1. We've observed a significant accuracy dropoff on our internal test sets when converting from Tensorflow to the Movidius API (up to 19% drop on a binary classification problem on 3 color channel images).
+~~1.
+We've observed a significant accuracy dropoff on our internal test sets when converting from Tensorflow to the Movidius API (up to 19% drop on a binary classification problem on 3 color channel images).
 As of now, we're unsure if it's an issue with running in single precision, or something incorrect with the conversion process, or the model architecture we're using (MobileNet 1.0 224).
 	+ We've used the built in inspect_checkpoint function in Tensorflow to verify that the checkpoint files are the same as the ones originally downloaded / used in the ncappzoo.
 	+ In all our tests whether the graph has been loaded from a checkpoint (meta, data, index files) or frozen for inference (protobuf format), accuracy is stable on our validation set.
 	+ We've validated that the graph structure is the same as some of the Mobilenet examples provided in the NCAppZoo using the [MVNCProfile](https://github.com/movidius/ncsdk/blob/master/docs/tools/profile.md) tool
 	+ Our suspicion is it's something with the weights that the parser isn't translating 1-to-1.
-	+ We've also looked into ensuring the preprocessing is similar from train/test time, so we've only done simple scaling [0, 1] and mean subtraction.
+	+ We've also looked into ensuring the preprocessing is similar from train/test time, so we've only done simple scaling [0, 1] and mean subtraction.~~
-2. Export inference graph not working using model checkpoint and InceptionV3 architecture (works for MobileNet)
+~~2.
+Export inference graph not working using model checkpoint and InceptionV3 architecture (works for MobileNet)~~

 ### Solutions Tried w/o Success
 Here's a few solutions we've tried out without much success